linyuunc/group-tasks/README.md

 **6. Student Teams Achievement Divisions (STAD) (Slavin, 1978) C** **Description:**

 (STAD) uses the same 4- to 5-member heterogeneous teams used in TGT, but replaces the games and tournaments with simple, 15-minute quizzes, which students take after studying in their teams.
-The quiz scores are translated into team scores using a system called "achievement divisions."
+The quiz scores are translated into team scores using a system called *achievement divisions*.
 The quiz scores of the highest six students in past performance are compared, and the top scorer in this group (the achievement division) earns eight points for his or her team, the second scorer earns six points, and so forth.
 Then the quiz scores of the next highest six students in past performance are compared, and so on.
 In this way, student scores are compared only with those of an ability-homogeneous reference group instead of the entire class.
 A "bumping" procedure changes division assignments from week to week to maintain equality.
 Students know only their own division assignments; they do not interact in any way with the other members of their division.
 The achievement division feature maintains the equality of opportunity for contributions to the team score as in TGT.

 * Step 1: First Lesson
 * Step 2: Introducing team assignments and team practice(1.
 Introduce Teams; 2.
 Inform Students of their team assignment; 3.
 Introduce Team Practice)